biologist79/ESPuino/README.md

 * Toggle Bluetooth source (enable/disable) => restarts ESPuino immediately.
 In this mode your ESPuino can stream via BT to an external device.

 ### Neopixel-ring (optional)
 Indicates different things.
-Don't forget configuration of number of LEDs via #define NUM_LEDS
+Don't forget configuration of number of LEDs via #define CONFIG_NEOPIXEL_NUM_LEDS
 * While booting: every second LED (rotating orange)
 * Unable to mount SD: LEDs flashing red (will remain forever unless SD-card is available or `SHUTDOWN_IF_SD_BOOT_FAILS` is active)
 * IDLE: four LEDs slow rotating (white if WiFi connected; green if WiFi disabled or ESPuino is about to connect to WiFi)